ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 Watch out for confounding variables that could cause misleading or reversed results, a in Simpson's paradox.

 TODO: page 76

+Confounding variables: The presence of confounding variables can affect the validity of hypothesis testing results, as they can affect the relationship between the variables being tested.

 ## Spearman coefficient